-Harlow said fixing the broken pipe would compromise the safety of her neighbor’s home and putting in a new direct line to the sewer system would come with a price tag of $38,000.
+She said fixing the broken pipe would compromise the safety of her neighbor’s home.
+And putting in a new direct line to the sewer system would come with a price tag of $38,000.

 “It’s gotten to the point where we can’t run any water, we can’t do baths, do dishes, no laundry,” Harlow said.
 “Then I finally rented the apartment across the street here to take showers and use the water.”

-The county plans to have a meeting with homeowners in the future to discuss sewer routing and the costs.
-Then the county is expected to select a contractor and construction plan, but the dig date is still probably at least a year away, officials said.
+The county plans to have a meeting with impacted homeowners in the future to discuss sewer routing and the costs.
+Then the county is expected to select a contractor and construction plan, but the dig date is still probably at least a year away.